rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/XXE Injection/Prevention.md

-The easiest and most effective way to prevent XXE attacks is to configure the XML parser to disallow custom DTDs, disable DTD support, and disable the external entity functionality.
-It is also advisable to disable potentially dangerous features from XML parsing library that the application does not need or intend to use.
+The easiest and most effective way to prevent XXE attacks is to configure the XML parsing libraries and XML configurations to:
+- Disable DTD support and referencing custom DTDs.
+- Disable the external entity functionality and referencing of external XML entities.
+- Disable parameter entity processing.
+- Disable support for `XInclude`.
+- Prevent entity reference loops.

-Additionally, it is advisable to avoid using outdated components.
+Finally, it is advisable to avoid using outdated components.
 For example, PHP's [libxml_disable_entity_loader](https://www.php.net/manual/en/function.libxml-disable-entity-loader.php) function is deprecated since it allows a developer to enable external entities in an unsafe manner, which leads to XXE vulnerabilities.

-Generally, it is sufficient to disable resolution of external entities and disable support for `XInclude`.
-This can usually be done via configuration options or by programmatically overriding default behavior.